Elhary/Obsidian-NetClip/README.md

 ## NetClip

-NetClip is an Obsidian plugin that lets you browse the web and clip webpages directly into your vault. and organized category management for better content organization.
+NetClip is an Obsidian plugin that lets you browse the web and clip webpages directly into your vault.
+It also offers organized category management for better content organization.

 ### Demo